(Thought Leader at Media Company, Songwriter/Performer)

 Jeannie Norris – Board Member

 Jeannie Norris is a teacher, film enthusiast, and music lover.
 She is married to Jamie Norris, mother to Liam and Madeleine, and grandmother to MacKenzie and Colin.
 She hails from the South Side of Chicago but has called Aurora home for over three decades.

 A graduate of Northern Illinois University and former instructor at various local elementary schools and SciTech, she knows how to make technical concepts come to life, and is a fountain of creative energy.

 Jeannie founded Aurora’s popular Louche Puce Market and was instrumental in the creation, formation and operation of the nonprofit bookstore, Culture Stock, located in downtown Aurora.
 She was a key player in the success of Aurora’s Art Walk, which has evolved into First Fridays.
-She initiated the City Cineastes, a local film society, and continues to serve on the Board of the Cultural Creatives, Inc.
+She initiated the City Cineastes, a local film society which is currently the Aurora Film Society.

 Jeannie is committed to promoting and improving of the cultural/arts scene in Aurora and the greater Fox River Valley region.
 Her experience, heart and desire are unquestioned.
 All combine to make her an important part of the Fox Valley Music Foundation team.
 She is celebrated for her love of the arts and her generous capacity for friendship.
 Undoubtedly, she is a magnet and inspiration for others who share her enthusiasm for cultural experiences and connections.